darklife/darkriscv/doc/README.md

 TODO: udpate the performance measurement in the Vivado.

-The Vivado is very slow compared to ISE and needs *lots of time* to synthetize and inform a minimal feedback about the performance...  but after some weeks waiting, and lots of empirical calculations, I get some numbers for speed grade 2 devices:
+The Vivado is very slow compared to ISE and needs *lots of time* to synthesise and inform a minimal feedback about the performance...  but after some weeks waiting, and lots of empirical calculations, I get some numbers for speed grade 2 devices: